sethdorris/siege/README.md

 ## Features Implemented
 1. Custom animations -> Nav panel and provide user feedback on successful submission of application on the apply page.
 2. Admin panel -> Functionality includes, Posting News Stories, Reviewing Applications (Accept and Reject), Updating current members information.
+Auth State remains for 24 days.

 ## To Do
 1. Continue to develop Admin Panel and style the admin functions.
-2. Refactor admin authentication.
-3. Add responsiveness.
+2. Add responsiveness.